 Oceana Entertainment & Activities

 During the day, there is a fair range of options for those looking for more than a suntan.
 Dance classes -- from salsa to country line -- are very popular, as are the variety of cookery demonstrations in the Plaza and the galley tours.
-The port talks are adequate but there are disappointingly few other lectures scheduled during the cruise.
-There are regular art auctions which are always well attended, with a dedicated space for the featured artists outside Le Club in an area now called Whitewall Art Gallery.
+The port talks are adequate, but there are disappointingly few other lectures scheduled during the cruise.
+There are regular art auctions, which are always well attended, with a dedicated space for the featured artists outside Le Club in the Whitewall Art Gallery.
 Additionally, the Monte Carlo Club casino opens when the ship is at sea, offering slots, three-card poker, blackjack, roulette and other table games, as well as scratch-offs.

 Karaoke, quizzes and discos take place around the ship in the various bars.
-There's always something going on in the Atrium, from dancing to a guest band to music and dancing with the resident DJ until the early hours.
+There's always something going on in the Atrium, from dancing or a guest band to music and dancing with the resident DJ until the early hours.
 Additionally, the elegant Le Club hosts dancing until passengers decide to go to bed -- often the early hours of the morning on our sailing.

 Oceana Bars and Lounges

 There are plenty of places to drink, as you would expect on a British ship.
-An observation lounge would be a nice addition; only the Plaza has views forward and this is used solely as a dining area.
+An observation lounge would be a nice addition; only the Plaza has views forward, and this is used solely as a dining area.
 There is no service charge added to drink prices, which are already very competitive.
-Beers (British, American and European) cost from £2.85 a can, £3.45 a pint and £3.50 a bottle; soft drinks start from £1.50, and cocktails (for example Tom Collins) cost from £5.25.
-Wines cost from £9.25, with a decent burgundy just £12.

-Le Club (Deck 7): is the venue that has seen the most radical change following the 2012 refurbishment.
-Gone is the rather dated nightclub style red and black colour scheme; it's been replaced with a much gentler grey, suede and cream design that extends to the carpeting, walls and furniture.
-Rather than just being a disco at night, it is now open throughout the day and acts as a multipurpose venue for everything from lectures to craft classes before turning into the disco at night.
+Le Club (Deck 7): This venue is decorated in a gentle grey, suede and cream colour scheme, which extend to the carpeting, walls and furniture.
+Rather than just being a disco at night, it is open throughout the day and acts as a multipurpose venue for everything from lectures to craft classes before turning into the disco at night.

 Oceana Outside Recreation

-The main pool area on Deck 12 has one main pool and another smaller, raised one, as well as two whirlpools.
-It can get very crowded on sea days, with a constant battle for sun beds, but there are plenty of other sunbathing spaces on the upper decks -- check out Deck 15 forward which has loads of beds and a splash pool for cooling off.
+The main pool area on Deck 12 has one main pool (the Riviera Pool) and another smaller, raised one (the Crystal Pool), as well as two whirlpools.
+It can be crowded on sea days, with a constant battle for sun beds, but there are plenty of other sunbathing spaces on the upper decks.
+(Check out Deck 15 forward, which has loads of beds and a splash pool for cooling off.)
 There is a beautiful light show on Deck 12 as night falls, with the pools and the deck illuminated in glowing colours.
-There is also a semi-sheltered plunge pool (adults only) and whirlpools outside the spa in the Terrace Bar area.
+There are also three whirlpools and a semi-sheltered plunge pool (adults only) outside the spa in the Terrace Bar area.
 Additionally, a kiddie pool for wading is found inside the kids' club area.

 Most of the public rooms can be found on Deck 7, starting from the aft of the ship.
-A dedicated card room for bridge and whist has replaced the cyb@Study.
-Now that there is Wi-Fi throughout the ship, the only place to get online if you don't have a laptop, tablet or smartphone is on one of the five terminals beside the Explorers Bar on Deck 5.
+Oceana offers Wi-Fi throughout the ship, but the only place to get online if you don't have a laptop, tablet or smartphone is on one of the five desktop computer terminals beside the Explorers Bar on Deck 5.
 There's also a small printer available for passenger use.

-The Whitewall Art Gallery is more of a space along the main Deck 7 corridor, sandwiched between Magnums and Le Club, with art hung along here and towards the main Atrium.
+The Whitewall Art Gallery is more of a space along the main Deck 7 corridor, sandwiched between Magnums and Le Club, with art hung along a small corridor leading toward the main Atrium.

-Linked by dramatic grand staircases as well as glass-sided elevators, the four-deck Atrium is the focal point of the ship.
-On the lowest level, a central lounge area (often hosting the ubiquitous art auctions) faces the long reception desk.
-Live music -- from classical to steel bands -- is played here through most of the day.
-The shore excursion desk and on-board florist is on the other side, facing the Explorers Bar.
+Linked by dramatic grand staircases and glass-sided lifts, the four-deck Atrium is the focal point of the ship.
+On the lowest level (Deck 5), a central lounge area (often hosting talks on acupuncture and art) faces the long reception desk.
+Live music -- from classical to steel bands -- is played there through most of the day.
+The shore excursion desk is on the other side, facing the Explorers Bar.
 An onboard florist offering flowers, Champagne and other special occasion items is also located in the vicinity, just outside of the Ligurian dining room.

-There is one launderette on each cabin deck that's free to use, but you must supply your own laundry soap (available to buy in one of the shops.
+There is one launderette on each cabin deck (except Deck 12) that's free to use, but you must supply your own soap powder or buy it in one of the shops.
 For-fee laundry services, including wash/press and specialist cleaning, are also available for a reasonable cost.